bradshawsguide/website/src/content/01-stations/232-weymouth/station.md

 - term: Races
   desc: In September.
 ----
+text: A telegraph station.

-text: Nothing can be more striking and picturesque than the situation of this delightful watering-place.
+Nothing can be more striking and picturesque than the situation of this delightful watering-place.
 The town is built-on the western shore of one of the finest bays in the English Channel, and being separated into two parts by the river, which forms a commodious harbour, it is most conveniently situated for trade.
 Population, 11,383.

 A long and handsome bridge of two arches, constructed of stone, with a swivel in the centre, was erected in 1820, and thus the divided townships enjoy a communication.
 The town, especially on the Melcombe side of the harbour, is regularly built, and consists chiefly of two principal streets, parallel with each other, intersected with others at right angles; it is well paved and lighted, and is tolerably supplied with fresh water.